 Alterations made to the recipe: I added ½ diced green pepper, ½ diced red pepper, ¼ chopped white onion.
 When packaging up the mixture, I placed the Sloppy Joe sauce in its own freezer bag, placed it on top of the packaged-up meat mixture and zipped the main bag closed.
 I went through the extra step of separating the Sloppy Joe sauce just to be sure of preserving the intended consistency of the meal.

-Our thoughts on the recipe: This is going to become a staple recipe in our kitchen.
+My thoughts on the recipe: This is going to become a staple recipe in our kitchen.
 It doesn’t require many ingredients, is tasty and satisfying.

 Apple Butter Pork Chops